 Research gaps: address knowledge gaps (identified in C and J) in order to effectively safeguard seabird populations, which may include improved understanding of poorly studied species or life-history stages (e.g. juveniles), spatial and temporal understanding of major pressures (e.g. bycatch), identification of mitigation measures for known threats (e.g. fixed nets), and improved understanding of poorly known threats (e.g. light pollution at sea).

-Provide education and information: improve national awareness, support and understanding of the ecosystem services provided by seabirds and the marine flyways.
+Provide education and information: improve national awareness, support and understanding of the ecosystem services provided by seabirds and the marine flyways, the threats they face and the actions needed to conserve them.

 Secure financing: increase the funding for the conservation of seabirds across the marine flyways by considering voluntary contributions, as well as philanthropic funding and innovative funding options such as blue finance.